kevin-fang/Tile-Searcher/README.md

 - `--variant-diffs` is included if the script should output the ClustalW alignment, showing the differences between the tile variants.
 - `--base-pair-locations` is included if the script should output base pair locations of the tile.
 - `--diff-indices` is included if the script should output the indices where variants are different.
+- `--write-to-file` is included if the script should write the output to a file instead.
+By default, it writes to a folder called `output`.

 ### Deprecated: